 “You’ll get expert guidance from prolific, award-winning authors on how to improve your creative writing skills in poetry, genre fiction, creative non-fiction, screenplays and forms you haven’t even heard of yet,” says Tom.

 “At the same time, you’ll develop your critical reflection skills, learning how to analyse texts and take them apart – all so that you can put them back together in even better shape.”

 While writing books might seem like the most likely career path for Writing majors, the reality is much more diverse.

 “Some dedicated and talented (and lucky!) graduates will become published authors and make a living off their writing,” says Tom.

 “Others will go on to work in the publishing industry, as journalists, and as communications specialists for NGOs or government departments.”

-While many graduates go into jobs where writing is part of the daily routine, many also find positions seemingly unrelated, where being skilled at writing and storytelling becomes their secret superpower.
+Plenty of graduates go into jobs where writing is part of the daily routine.
+But many others find positions that seem unrelated, where being skilled at writing and storytelling becomes their secret superpower.

-This major helps you develop an intuition for making words work for you, from single sentences to long-form documents, and this is a skill that proves useful in almost every profession.
+This major helps you develop an intuition for making words work for you, from single sentences to long-form documents, from effective emails to blog posts and press releases.
+And this is a skill that proves useful in almost every profession.